 - A temperature of 101° F (38.3° C) or higher

 - Warmer than normal skin around your incision

-- Increased discomfort in the area
+- Increased discomfort in your surgical area

 - Increased redness around your incision

 - New or increased swelling around your incision